 Financial assets and financial liabilities are initially measured at fair value plus directly attributable transactions costs, except for financial assets and financial liabilities carried at fair value through profit or loss, which are measured initially at fair value and transaction costs expensed.
-Immaterial transaction costs on initial recognition are written off immediately to Surplus or Deficit on the Provision of services.
-Trade receivables that do not contain a significant financing component and are initially measured at their transaction price (as defined in IFRS 15).
+Immaterial transaction costs on initial recognition are written off immediately to Surplus or Deficit on the Provision of Services.
+Trade receivables that do not contain a significant financing component and are initially measured at their transaction price (as defined in IFRS 15 Revenue from Contracts with Customers).